Superluminiscent diode (SLED) lighting principles unveiled

 FIgure 2.
 Comparison between LED, laser and SLED structure and performance.

 Therefore, on the one hand a SLED has a high optical power density as the light is predominantly emitted in one direction thanks to the waveguide.
 It’s the same to say that the SLED has a high spatial coherence, an aspect in which is similar to a laser.
-Remember that the coherence of a light source basically determines its ability to generate interferences.
+Remember that the coherence (see our article about coherence) of a light source basically determines its ability to generate interferences.

 On the other hand, as the SLED doesn’t have a cavity that is selective in wavelength, it emits a broad spectrum.
 In this case, it’s the same to talk about low temporal coherence.
 Regarding this aspect, the SLED is nearer the LED than the laser.
 The low temporal coherence also allows to avoid the problem of speckle noise, a random pattern that can be observed when a highly coherent beam is diffusely reflected by a rough surface, affecting the quality of the interference.